 There is no magic formula for leading successful change initiatives, as each project is unique, however there are lessons that can be drawn from past experiences.

-This article proposes a list of the common mistakes (they are all equally important and the order in which they appear is not relevant) that MindForest with its 20+ years of experience has come across while working with organisations of various sizes and sectors:
+This article proposes a list of the common mistakes that MindForest with its 20+ years of experience has come across while working with organisations of various sizes and sectors:

 Projects with a fuzzy strategy and unclear goals are hard to follow and execute.
 A clearly defined structure and strategy – leaving some room for flexibility – can be more easily communicated and provide the possibility to adjust when required.